Guidelines

 As an ENVS major, you will undertake a substantial, independent research project that demonstrates the development of depth of your environmental education and your ability to approach environmental issues from a systems-based, interdisciplinary perspective.

 The senior capstone project usually takes the form of a research paper, but may also take the form of substantial creative works for those whose area of curricular focus is in the arts.
-The choice of topic should reflect your area of curricular focus in consultation with, and with approval from, the directors and the faculty mentor.
+The choice of topic should reflect your area of curricular focus in consultation with, and with approval from, the chair and the faculty mentor.
 Capstone papers are written during the fall semester of the senior year and are due early in the spring semester.

 Faculty Mentor